Revisiting Process versus Product Metrics: a Large Scale Analysis: Abstract

 \section{Abstract}

 Numerous methods can build predictive models from software data.
-But what methods and conclusions should we endorse as we move from analytics in-the small (dealing with a handful of projects) to analytics in-the-large (dealing with hundreds of projects)?
+However, what methods and conclusions should we endorse as we move from analytics in-the-small (dealing with a handful of projects) to analytics in-the-large (dealing with hundreds of projects)?

-To answer this question, we recheck prior small scale results (about process versus product metrics for defect prediction and the granularity of metrics) using 722,471 commits from 700 Github projects.
-We find that some analytics in-the-small conclusions still hold when scaling up to analytics in-the large.
+To answer this question, we recheck prior small-scale results (about process versus product metrics for defect prediction and the granularity of metrics) using 722,471 commits from 700 Github projects.
+We find that some analytics in-the-small conclusions still hold when scaling up to analytics in-the-large.
 For example, like prior work, we see that process metrics are better predictors for defects than product metrics (best process/product-based learners respectively achieve recalls of 98\%/44\% and AUCs of 95\%/54\%, median values).

-That said, we warn that it is unwise to trust metric importance results from analytics in-the-small studies since those change, dramatically when moving to analytics in-the-large.
-Also, when reasoning in-the-large about hundreds of projects, it is better to use predictions from multiple models (since single model predictions can become very confused and exhibit very high variance).
+That said, we warn that it is unwise to trust metric importance results from analytics in-the-small studies since those change dramatically when moving to analytics in-the-large.
+Also, when reasoning in-the-large about hundreds of projects, it is better to use predictions from multiple models (since single model predictions can become confused and exhibit a high variance).